kmnhan/erlabpy/docs/source/user-guide/index.rst

 Welcome to the ERLabPy user guide!
 This guide provides an overview of ERLabPy and its core features.

-If you are new to programming with python, `Scientific Python Lectures
+If you are new to using ERLabPy, you may want to start with the :doc:`getting started guide <../getting-started.rst>`.
-<https://github.com/jrjohansson/scientific-python-lectures>`_ is a great place to start.

-Data structures in ERLabPy are represented using `xarray <https://docs.xarray.dev/>`_\
-:cite:p:`hoyer2017xarray`, which provides a powerful data structure for working with multi-dimensional arrays.
-Check out the `xarray tutorial <https://tutorial.xarray.dev/>`_ and the `xarray user guide <https://docs.xarray.dev/en/stable/index.html>`_ to get familiar with xarray.

 .. toctree::
    :caption: Table of Contents